 If you have slightly crooked or gapped teeth and do not wish to go through the process of undergoing braces or Invisalign, porcelain veneers can do the job.
 But instead of changing the position of your teeth as with orthodontics, what veneers does is to cover the front surface of teeth so your teeth appear straight.

 Bacteria and acid from food can damage tooth enamel, leading to tooth decay over time.
-Excessive teeth grinding can also cause damage to enamel and even lead to fractures or chips in the teeth.
+Excessive teeth grinding can also cause damage to the enamel and even lead to fractures or chips in the teeth.
 Veneers help cover damaged or weakened teeth and offer additional protection against tooth decay.
-However, even with veneers on, it is recommended to practice good oral hygiene and prevent grinding your teeth to preserve longevity of your veneers.
+However, even with veneers on, it is recommended to practice good oral hygiene and prevent grinding your teeth to preserve the longevity of your veneers.

-Firstly, practicing good oral hygiene is imperative.
-Brush and floss at least twice everyday — many patients neglect flossing regularly, but not doing so can actually cause decay to build up between the teeth.
+Firstly, practising good oral hygiene is imperative.
+Brush and floss at least twice everyday — many patients neglect to floss regularly, but not doing so can actually cause decay to build up between the teeth.
 Once this happens, the decay attacks the natural tooth enamel at the ends of the veneer and causes a cavity.
 As cavities under cosmetic restorations often go unnoticed, most patients do not realise they have one until they experience discomfort.
 At this stage, the cavity will threaten the long term health of your teeth and potentially shorten the lifespan of your veneer.